 - 1. All tests must be made up within three (3) class days after original test was given. - 2.
 Failure to make up a test within the given time results in a zero for a grade. - 3.
 The student is responsible for scheduling the make-up test time with the instructor. - 4.
 The instructor will deduct 5 points from the test score for every class day up to three that the student does not make up a test. - 5.
 The student is to come to the next scheduled class prepared to take a make-up test if the instructor so expresses. - 6.
 Cheating of any kind during the exam will not be tolerated.
 Being caught will lead to disciplinary action from altering of grade to dismissal from the program. - 7.
-Cell phones and all watches will be placed on the front table during all tests.
+Cell phones and all smart watches will be placed on the front table during all tests. - 8.
+A test score below 85% will require remediation.
+This will be established by the instructor.
+A due date will be assigned.
+If remediation work is not submitted by date an additional 2 points will be lost from the test score. - 9.
+A student who scores below an 85% on another test in the same class will be required to attend mandatory tutoring with the instructor.
+If a student does not attend an additional 3 points will be removed from the test score.